-Arlington PD Releasing New Information About Amber Hagerman Abduction 25 Years Later
+25 Years Later: Arlington Police Renews Public Interest In Amber Hagerman Case As Search For Suspect Continues

 It wasn’t until four days after she went missing that Amber’s body was discovered in a creek about four miles from where she was taken.

-During an interview five years ago Amber’s mother, Donna Williams, said, “I think of her everyday, every second.
-It’s still hard.”

 Now, 25 years after the crime, Amber’s killer is still on the loose.
-With the focus still on finding the person responsible for the murder, Arlington police will gather at the site of the abduction,1600 E. Abram Street, to release new photos and maps of the scene the night Amber was kidnapped.
+With the focus still on finding the person responsible for the murder, Arlington police gathered at the site of the abduction, 1600 E. Abram Street, to release new photos and maps of the scene the night Amber was kidnapped.

+“I miss her every day and she’s just so full of life and I want to know why.
+Why her?
+She was only a little girl,” Amber’s mother Donna Williams said at Wednesday’s press conference.

 “We remain committed with the utmost resolve to bring Amber’s murderer to justice,” said Assistant Police Chief Kevin Kolbye.
 “Our detectives believe that someone still has knowledge of this horrific crime.”